 Those refinancing an HDB flat will need to prepare their HDB flat information and HDB financial information, and you could need more documents if you just changed jobs, are earning rental income, or refinancing from another bank.

-Solution: There are mortgage brokers (like PropertyGuru Finance) you can hire to take care of all the paperwork.
-Our team of professionals deals with mortgaging and loan financing and acts as an intermediary between borrowers and lenders.
+Solution: There are mortgage brokers you can hire to take care of all the paperwork.
+These professionals deal with mortgaging and loan financing and acts as an intermediary between borrowers and lenders.

-Aside from aiding you with paperwork, we can identify the best available deal from our pool of lenders – at no cost to the borrower as we earn purely through commissions from the banks.
+Aside from aiding you with paperwork, they can identify the best available deal for you, usually at no cost to the borrower.

 3. Identifying the Right Time to Refinance Your Housing Loan